oblinger/HookAnchorApp/At/@Nick Allen.md

 - This does not put me on path to delivering fully autonomous AI stats, nor high-functioning products and high-functioning org.
 - Worse I am not in the ideal position to be shaping things right now towards those deliverables.
 - And this ambiguity harms efficient collaboration as elbows can be a good way to jockey for responsibility.

--
--
-- , and Mike may or may not leave, then I nee

-I have been 'lane splitting' in a way

-If it is to deliver fully automated AI

-Deliver stream of polished SW covering an ever wider range of cust

-We are 2+ years in with a year plus having a fully staffed team, and I cannot even execute our app end-to-end without it crashing on me.

-So our third objective is a dumpster fire.

-if we only have ONE device, but they have a million 50 browser tabs open, will they be able to complete this task?
-The uploads are pretty snappy, it is really the processing step that is slow.
-They